 Wink offers a 1-year limited warranty on the Wink Hub 2, so if your product is defective or has issues not caused by the user, they will repair or replace it within one year of the purchase date.

-- Meet the Echo Plus - Echo Plus has a built-in Zigbee hub to easily setup and control your compatible smart home devices, and an improved sound for streaming music.
+- Meet the Echo Plus - Same great sound as our Echo (3rd Gen) with a built-in Zigbee hub to easily setup and control your compatible smart home devices.

 Rather than being a dedicated smart home hub like the Wink Hub 2, the Amazon Echo Plus is a smart speaker than includes a built-in smart home hub.
 This means it can play music and podcasts, read you the news, and tell you the weather, all in great-quality sound that approaches – but can’t match – top-quality wireless speakers like those Sonos sells.

 This being an Amazon device, Alexa is built into the Echo Plus, and it is one of the best, if not the outright best, virtual assistants out there.
 Alexa can order you a ride from Lyft, guide you through a workout, or give you a traffic report, and new skills are being added all the time.